BahaaAlnabeeh/Badri_hania-App/README.md

 * And used BloC State Management.

 There are more great features that are not found in any of the other applications.
-If you would like to know them, contact me at Email: alnbyhbha@gmail.com

 App Screens: